 Another central component to successful therapy is whether your psychotherapist’s way of working is a good fit for you:

 All of these concerns can be addressed at an initial consultation – a first meeting where you have the chance to explore in conversation what you need from therapy

 I may be the right therapist for you but equally I may not.
 If not, then the session will have helped you in your discovery process – you will have a clearer vision of what you need from your therapy and the kind of therapist that you want to work with.

 Of course, if it turns out that I am the right therapist for you, then we can begin to work through your difficulties and concerns together.

-Why not contact me today to arrange a no-obligation initial exploratory session.
+Why not email today to arrange a no-obligation initial exploratory session.
 It may well be the first step towards life feeling a whole lot better?